ckwoodru/SunscreenProject/README.md

 Here are the files pertinent to the project:

-### 1. RawDatafromQualtrics:
-This is a csv file containing the non-transformed data values of the respondents as initially downloaded from Qualtrics.
-Transforming the values must occur to work with the data for analysis purposes.

-### 2. InitialDataProcessing:
+### 1. InitialDataProcessing:
 These is how we turn the Likert-scale questions into values 1-7 and turn tiers of Education and Income levels, etc. (from the Demographics) into numerical values or LOW, MODERATE, HIGH expressions.

-### 3. Data Analysis:
+### 2. Data Analysis:
 We begin to create models to examine interactions between the variables.
 In addition, examining boxplots to better understand the results.
 We end by running an anova of the resulting model.

-### 4. Plots:
+### 3. Plots:
 Some preliminary boxplots and graphs to examine relationships.

-### 5. Data:
+### 4. Data:
 All csv files necessary for project development.

+- RawDatafromQualtrics:
+This is a csv file containing the non-transformed data values of the respondents as initially downloaded from Qualtrics.
+Transforming the values must occur to work with the data for analysis purposes.

+- myData_sub:
+This is a version of "cleaned up" data after we've transformed the data to be more useable.